 Never.
 Ever.
 Never.
 Ever treat S. aureus bacteremia with oral antibiotics.
 Note the never here is cleverly combined with the ever to give a sense of an absolute.

-Only treat MSSA with anti-staphylococcal beta-lactams.
+ONLY treat MSSA with anti-staphylococcal beta-lactams.
 The top 10 options are cefazolin, oxacillin, cefazolin, oxacillin, cefazolin, oxacillin, cefazolin, oxacillin, cefazolin or oxacillin.
 On rare occasions you can give cefazolin or oxacillin.
-Cephalexin is the oral option.
+Cephalexin is the oral option if not bacteremic.

 If you prefer a 'Never.
 Ever.
 Never.
 Ever'. to an 'only': Never.
 Ever.
 Never.
 Ever use vancomycin, tmp/sulfa, clindamycin, doxycycline or a quinolone for the treatment of MSSA.
 They lead to markedly inferior outcomes.
 Allergies notwithstanding of course, although most of the alleged beta-lactam allergies aren’t if you take a careful history.